github-education-resources/codespaces-teaching-js-template/README.md

 ## What is GitHub Codespace and how can I use it in my teaching?

-A Codespace is aa development environment that's hosted in the cloud that you can configure.
+A Codespace is a development environment that's hosted in the cloud that you can configure.

 ### Why use it